TRIQS/dft_tools/doc/install.rst

-   You will also need to insert manually a correct call of :file:`pytriqs` into these scripts using an appropriate for your system MPI wrapper (mpirun, mpprun...), if needed.
+   You will also need to insert manually a correct call of :file:`pytriqs` into these scripts using an appropriate for your system MPI wrapper (mpirun, mpprun, etc.), if needed.
 Search for *pytriqs* within the scripts to locate the appropriate place for inserting the :file:`pytriqs` call.

    Finally, you will have to change the calls to :program:`python_with_DMFT` to